 Disappeared Dad: Megan's father, whom she idolized, ran away with another woman.
 Serves a catalyst for a lot of resentment.

 Does Not Like Men: Megan, because of her father.
 She is particularly harsh toward the Big Brother Ponies and Danny and some of her statements show her to have an Irrational Hatred of them.
+She displays an agreement with the Flutter Pony policy of keeping the males hidden away in the dwelling places looking after the children and taking care of the domestic chores.
 Finally, she becomes verbally and physically abusive to Twilight after mentioning she has an interest in a boy (Flash Sentry) and tries to defend him from Megan's insults.

 Friendless Background: Megan.
 It's hard to make friends when everyone else's interests seem to revolve around boyfriends, fashion and the like, instead of farm work (and Saving the World.)